Aleksa Šantić: Serb cultural movement

-In 1903 Šantić was among the founders of the Serbian Gymnastics Society "Obilić".

-In this capacity he came into focus of the life of this region which, by its cultural and national consciousness, showed a stubborn opposition to the German Kulturträger.
-In the spring of 1909, because of the Bosnian Crisis caused by the annexation of Bosnia and Herzegovina by Austria-Hungary, Šantić had to escape to Italy together with Nikola Kašiković and Ćorović.
-In 1910, the Šantić family bought a country house in the village Borci, near Konjic from Austro-Hungarian baron Benko who built it in 1902.
+In 1903 Šantić was also among the founders of the Serbian Gymnastics Society "Obilić".
+In this capacity Aleksa came into focus of regional social life, which, by its cultural and national consciousness, showed an opposition to the German Kulturträger.
+In the spring of 1909, the Bosnian Crisis caused by the annexation of Bosnia and Herzegovina by Austria-Hungary, forced Aleksa Šantić to escape to Italy together with Nikola Kašiković and Svetozar Ćorović.
+In 1910, the Šantić family bought a country house in the village Borci, on the plateau below Prenj mountain and above Boračko lake between Konjic and Glavatičevo.
+They purchased it from Austro-Hungarian baron Benko who built it in 1902.
+The house was lit to fire during the Bosnian war, but after the war villa is inscribed a National monument of Bosnia and Herzegovina by the KONS.

 The product of his patriotic inspiration during the Balkan Wars of 1912–1913 is the book Na starim ognjištima (lit.
 'On the Old Hearths'; 1913). Šantić belonged to poets who wrote whole collections of songs glorifying victories of Army of Kingdom of Serbia during the Balkan Wars, including On the coast of Drač (На обали Драча) which glorifies liberation of the ancient city that once was part of the Serbian Kingdom under King Milutin.
-On 3 February 1914, Šantić became a member of the Serbial Royal Academy (precedent of the modern Serbian Academy of Sciences and Arts).
+On 3 February 1914, Šantić became a member of the Serbian Royal Academy (precursor of the modern Serbian Academy of Sciences and Arts).

-During World War I, he was taken by the Austrians as hostage, but he survived the war. Šantić moved from Mostar to Borci near Konjic in 1914 when suspicious urban Serb population of Mostar was evacuated from the town.
+During World War I, he was taken by the Austrians as hostage, but he survived the war. Šantić moved from Mostar to the village Borci near Konjic in 1914, when suspect urban Serb population of Mostar was evacuated from the town.
 On 13 November 1914, Austrian governor in Sarajevo banned Šantić's collection of poems Pjesme published in 1911.

 Šantić was a prolific poet and writer.
-He wrote almost 800 poems, seven theatrical plays and some prose.
-Many of the writings were of high quality and aimed to criticize the Establishment or advocate diverse social and cultural issues.
+He wrote around 800 poems, seven theatrical plays and some prose.
+Many of the writings were of high quality and aimed to criticize the establishment or advocate diverse social and cultural issues.
 He was strongly influenced by Heinrich Heine, whose works he translated.
 His friends and peers in the field of culture were Svetozar Ćorović, Jovan Dučić and Milan Rakić.
 One of his sisters, Radojka (Persa) married Svetozar Ćorović.